Why Crypto Volatility Still Belongs to Short-Term Traders

 Historical Impact on Prices

 Historical data has shown that Bitcoin halving events have considerably influenced the cryptocurrency’s market price.
 The inherent reduction in supply typically engenders scarcity, and when coupled with stable or rising demand, this scarcity can drive prices upwards.
 Previous halving events, such as those in 2012 and 2016, were followed by substantial increments in Bitcoin’s market value within the following months.
+For those interested in learning how to identify the best cryptocurrencies for investment post-halving, exploring how to identify the best cryptocurrencies for investment could provide valuable insights.

 Market Anticipation and Investor Behavior